Doggerland: Discovery and investigation by archaeologists

+During Doggerland's existence, the area was inhabited by a wide range of cultures but two groups primarily occupied the area during the Mesolithic and landmass's later stages.
+These cultures preceded each other with the northern Maglemosian culture first appearing between 9,000 and 6,000 BCE.
+The Maglemosian culture was characterized by microliths, axes, and several other tools made from stone and bone.
+These artifacts have been found in the North Sea, with one notable find of a red deer antler barbed point discovered in peat from the bottom of the sea.
+This piece, among others, matched the technique and style of Maglemosian groups and solidified evidence of human occupancy in the area while giving insight into the culture and environment of Doggerland.

+The Maglemosian culture was succeeded by the Kongemose culture and during this transition, the land changed severely as Doggerland was swallowed up by the North Sea, assisted by natural disasters like the Storegga tsunami and the bursting of Lake Agassiz.
+The period experienced significant change and eventually gave rise to the Kongemose culture which existed between 6,000 to 5,200 BCE.
+Doggerland was almost gone by the start of the Kongemose culture, likely reduced from the former expansive land bridge to several low-lying islands which forced people to change their lifestyles to suit their new world.
+This transition is evidenced by the findings of kitchen middens and fishing related tools from latter groups like the Ertebølle culture.

 An internationally significant early Middle Palaeolithic assemblage from the southern North Sea was also discovered through aggregate dredging off the coast of Norfolk.
 The cultural material was found to be associated with a floodplain deposit of the now submerged Palaeo-Yare river system.

 Ancient artefacts have been found by beachcombers in material dredged from the sea bottom 13 km offshore and spread on a Dutch beach in 2012, as a coastal protection measure.

 Doggerland was the subject of a 2007 episode of the Channel 4 Time Team documentary series called "Britain's Drowned World".
 (Note: Technical advice for "Britain's Drowned World" was provided by Vincent Gaffney, co-author of Europe's Lost World: The Rediscovery of Doggerland, and the presenter of the programme, Tony Robinson, wrote a foreword to the book.)